 “Forgiveness is the fragrance that the violet sheds on the heel that has crushed it.”

-The reason I love it so much is because it eloquently captures the beauty that forgiveness can bring into our lives.
+The reason I love it so much is that it eloquently captures the beauty that forgiveness can bring into our lives.
 When I was holding onto my anger and bitterness in marriage, I felt powerful.
-I felt like I was locking my husband up in a prison of sorts, when I was really locking myself away in that prison cell.
+I felt like I was locking my husband up in a prison of sorts when I was really locking myself away in that prison cell.

 My results from the Forgiveness Inventory (click the link to take it!) are along the lines of what I expected, being stronger here than I was in the Humility and Self Inventories.
 But I still have much strengthening to do!

 The questions below are from the inventory and include the Scriptures that I anchored this inventory in . . .

 1. I regularly seek God’s examination to reveal any ways I might be holding onto bitterness and anger in my marriage and life.